heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 Notice that this time, it opens the output file using a `FileOutputStream` class as binary data.
 It then uses th class `OutputStreamWriter` to write the file with the `UTF-8` character encoding.
-And finally, it uses a `BufferedWriter` class to write the binary data with a buffer.
+And finally, it uses a `BufferedWriter` class to write the binary data with buffers.

 The following line reads data from the file line by line and writes it to the output file with the end of line character: